5 SaaS benchmark types you should know for 2025

 Growth benchmarks

 In SaaS, growth is the name of the game.
 But what's a good growth rate?
-Well, it’ll depend on some factors:
+Well, it depends on some factors:

-• The rule of 40: This is a popular benchmark that balances growth and profitability.
-It suggests that your ARR growth rate and net profit margin should equal at least 40%.
+• The Rule of 40: This benchmark balances growth and profitability.
+Companies achieving an ARR growth rate and net profit margin of at least 40% are viewed favorably by investors.

 Key insight: Don't sacrifice profitability for the sake of growth.
 Sustainable growth is the key to long-term success in the SaaS industry.